ShreeyaGanji/Cafe_management_system/README.md

 Introduction -

-Restaurants nowadays require modern solutions to handle daily tasks.
+Cafe nowadays require modern solutions to handle daily tasks.

-Features  of this Restaurant Management System  are -
+Features  of this Cafe Management System  are -

-Store the configuration of the given restaurant and its menu to easily handle reservations and orders
+Store the configuration of the given cafe and its menu to easily handle reservations and orders

 Create and store orders for the requested tables